Is human intelligence declining? According to a leading geneticist, unfortunately yes.

-It turns out that in addition to our increasing ditziness, we are becoming an emotionally unstable bunch, too.
-At least, that is what Stanford University researcher Dr Gerald Crabtree believes.
+It turns out that in addition to our increasing ditsy-ness, we are becoming an emotionally unstable bunch, too.
+At least, that is what Stanford University researcher Dr. Gerald Crabtree believes.
+(2)

-“I would be willing to wager that if an average citizen from Athens of 1000 BC were to appear suddenly among us, he or she would be among the brightest and most intellectually alive of our colleagues and companions,” Dr Crabtree writes in “Our Fragile Intellect.”
+“I would be willing to wager that if an average citizen from Athens of 1000 BC were to appear suddenly among us, he or she would be among the brightest and most intellectually alive of our colleagues and companions,” Dr. Crabtree concludes.
+(3)

-However, don’t feel too bad – We are not entirely to blame, at least not individually.
-Dr Crabtree believes, as stated in his report, it is quite likely that a mutation has occurred in our genes that negatively affects the intelligence and emotional stability of our species.
+Don’t feel too bad.
+We are not entirely to blame for the decline in human intelligence – at least not individually.
+Dr. Crabtree believes, as stated in his report, it is quite likely that a mutation has occurred in our genes that negatively affects the intelligence and emotional stability of our species.